sea-bass/pyrobosim/docs/source/usage/robot_actions.rst

 Robot Actions
 =============

-``pyrobosim`` enables you to command your robot to take high-level actions.
+``pyrobosim`` enables you to command robots to take high-level actions.

 The actions currently supported are: